-Intelsat had two reporting units for purposes of the analysis of goodwill: Intelsat Legacy (which consists of Intelsat S.A. excluding Intelsat CA) and Intelsat CA. For both reporting units, we used a qualitative approach to identify and consider the significance of relevant key factors, events, and circumstances that affect the fair value of the reporting unit.
-We make our qualitative evaluation considering, among other things, general macroeconomic conditions, industry and market considerations, cost factors, overall financial performance and other relevant entity-specific events.
+Intelsat had two reporting units for purposes of the analysis of goodwill: Intelsat Legacy (which consists of Intelsat S.A. excluding Intelsat CA) and Intelsat CA. Intelsat CA's goodwill balance as of December 31, 2023 and 2024 was zero.
+For both reporting units, we used a qualitative approach to identify and consider the significance of relevant key factors, events, and circumstances that affect the fair value of the reporting unit.
+We make our qualitative evaluation considering, among other things, general macroeconomic conditions, industry and market considerations, cost factors, overall financial performance and other relevant entity-specific events, each of which is considered a Level 3 input within the fair value hierarchy under ASC 820.

 During the qualitative assessment of the Intelsat CA reporting unit in the second quarter of 2022, we identified that events existed which indicated it was more likely than not that the fair value of the reporting unit was less than its carrying amount.
 Specifically, Intelsat CA agreed to accept the termination of a significant customer contract.
 Consequently, we performed a quantitative analysis to determine the fair value of the reporting unit.
 In estimating the fair value, we used an income approach utilizing a discounted cash flow model.
-Based on the results of the quantitative analysis, we determined that the fair value of the Intelsat CA reporting unit was approximately \$342.0 million as compared to its carrying amount of \$585.0 million, resulting in the recognition of goodwill impairment of \$243.0 million in the second quarter of 2022, which is included within "Impairment of goodwill, non-amortizable intangibles and other assets" in our consolidated statements of operations.
+Based on the results of the quantitative analysis, we determined that the fair value of the Intelsat CA reporting unit was approximately \$342.0 million as compared to its carrying amount of \$585.0 million, resulting in the recognition of goodwill impairment of \$243.0 million in the second quarter of 2022, which is included within "Impairment of goodwill and other intangible assets" in our consolidated statements of operations.

 Based on our examination of the qualitative factors as of December 31, 2022, we identified that conditions and events existed which indicated it was more likely than not that the fair value of the Intelsat CA reporting unit was less than its carrying amount.
 Specifically, there was an increase in the risk-free rate as a result of an increase of the treasury rate by the Federal Reserve, combined with challenging macroeconomic and geopolitical conditions and delays in the reporting unit's expected cash flows.
 Consequently, we performed a quantitative analysis to determine the fair value of the reporting unit.
 In estimating the fair value, we used an income approach utilizing a discounted cash flow model.
-Based on the results of the quantitative analysis, we determined that the fair value of the Intelsat CA reporting unit was less than its carrying amount, resulting in the recognition of goodwill impairment limited to the remaining amount of goodwill allocated to the reporting unit of \$78.3 million in the fourth quarter of 2022, which is included within "Impairment of goodwill, non-amortizable intangibles and other assets" in our consolidated statements of operations.
+Based on the results of the quantitative analysis, we determined that the fair value of the Intelsat CA reporting unit was less than its carrying amount, resulting in the recognition of goodwill impairment limited to the remaining amount of goodwill allocated to the reporting unit of \$78.3 million in the fourth quarter of 2022, which is included within "Impairment of goodwill and other intangible assets" in our consolidated statements of operations.